softeng-feup/open-cx-mr-simba/README.md

 ## Implementation

 Due to a big portion of the first iteration being spent learning Flutter, and although we have developed some features, the code that was implemented is not properly structured and is on a early development stage , as such, this section will be detailed in the following iteration.
+(This was written and updated in Iteration #1.)

 ---
 ## Test